plone/volto/docs/source/upgrade-guide/index.md

   }
 ```

 because new Jest is a bit more picky when importing externals.
+Attention, this mapping needs to be the first, it needs to come before the ``@plone/volto/(.*)$`` key.

 ### Prettier